KyQiao/lp-sphere-size/README.md

 ## Repository Contents

 * `lp_algorithm.py`: The main Python script that sets up and solves the LP problem.
 * `3dRCP.csv`: A sample dataset containing 512 particles in a 3D Random Close Packing configuration.
-Columns represent $(x, y, z, r)$, where $x, y, z$ are the coordinates and $r$ is the currently estimated particle radius.
+Columns represent $(x, y, z, r)$, where $x, y, z$ are the coordinates and $r$ is the particle radius.
 * `requirements.txt`: List of Python dependencies required to run the code.

 ## Requirements